Skip to main content

 The deposit should stay protected when a tenant dies.

-But the landlord can ask to use some or all of the deposit to pay for:
+But the landlord can ask to use some or all of the deposit for:

-• last month’s rent if you had to give notice to quit
+• last month’s rent if you give a notice to quit

 • the cost of clearing the property

-If you and the landlord cannot agree, the deposit scheme will decide.
+If you and the landlord cannot agree, the deposit scheme decides.

 Emotional and practical support